gustafnk/microservice-websites/index.md

 When importing scripts for transcluded content, we are more constrained than when importing CSS, due to how the browsers load JavaScript.

 If we don’t want to use ESI at the initial phase of the product development, we need to do a bit of thinking (if we have a limited amount of scripts, one approach could of course be to let all scripts be exposed as shared resources).
-One approach could be to use HTML Imports [HTML-IMPORTS] to include the scripts, like this:
+One approach could be to use [HTML Imports](https://www.html5rocks.com/en/tutorials/webcomponents/imports/) to include the scripts, like this:

 ```
 <h-include src="/shopping-cart/component">